-1. Single-Family Residential Building Front and Side Elevation Minimum Standards.
-These standards shall be reviewed for compliance with all submitted i.
+1. Exterior finishes shall be primarily horizontal/vertical wood or wood product siding, brick, stucco, stone, or other decorative masonry product.
 A minimum of three (3) architectural elements shall be provided for all single-family residential structures.

-- ii.
-Two-story structures shall provide a minimum of one, second story side window per side elevation. - iii.
-A minimum one (1) foot overhang shall be provided on all roof overhangs. - 2.
-Single-Family Residential Building Rear Elevation Minimum Standards.
-These standards shall be reviewed for compliance with all submitted residential building permits under the Zoning Certificate process.
-Council may adopt these standards as part of a development agreement or preliminary plat approval.
-The following minimum standards shall be applied to all new residential structures in all residential zones: - i.
+- 2. Two-story detached structures shall provide a minimum of one, second story side window per side elevation. - 3.
+A minimum one (1) foot overhang shall be provided on all roof overhangs. - 4.
 Dwellings backing up to collector or arterial streets shall have rear elevations and/or architectural designs that provide depth and dimension, avoiding the flat-wall appearance.
-These elements must be functional and may not be minimalized or created solely for the purpose of compliance to this provision. - ii.
-Additional landscaping buffers may also be required. - K. Irrigation and drainage ditches shall not be covered, tiled or re-routed as part of any new residential development unless specifically approved by the Council and applicable irrigation and/or drainage district.
+These elements must be functional and may not be minimized or created solely for the purpose of compliance with this provision. - 5.
+Additional landscaping buffers may also be required. - 2.
+Dwelling Unit Design.
+Building styles shall be spread throughout the entire development (including all contiguously owned and phased properties).
+Nowhere within the development shall any fewer than 5 different housing styles/floorplans be located adjacent to each other.
+The number of different dwelling styles within a development shall be as follows: - a.
+1 to 50 units = minimum of 5 architectural types - b.
+51 to 100 units = minimum of 7 architectural types - c.
+101 and over units = minimum of 10 architectural types